Infineon/mtb-example-btsdk-sensorhub/README.md

 ## Design and Implementation

 This code example implements a GATT Server and GAP Peripheral role on the CYW208xx/CYW207xx device.
+This application is designed for 1 bonded device.
 Once the device is powered ON, it boots up and does the following things:

 1. Initializes the Bluetooth stack
 2. Initializes PUART for input